 Long-distance travelers who make a trip to Orlando have typically set aside a lot of money and time for vacation.
 They want to get the most out of their investment by seeing all that the local area has to offer.
 Although Orlando can show a lot of that, there's a lot that it doesn't cover.

 Orlando provides all the big ticket attractions, but what about Florida history?
 What about the beach and the Atlantic Ocean?
 What about local cuisine and historic sites?
 St. Augustine may be the answer for vacationers looking to escape the fantasy for some authenticity.
-The little town 2 hours east from Orlando provides affordable family fun for Central Floridians.
+The little town two hours northeast of Orlando provides affordable family fun for Central Floridians.
 Walking down St. George Street is a breath of fresh air from the Orlando outlets, and St. Augustine's bayside location makes it a scenic and spacious indulgence.

-While a ticket to Disney costs around $100, tickets to the attractions in St. Augustine range from being completely free to around $30.
+While a ticket to Disney costs $100+, tickets to St. Augustine's attractions range from being completely free to around $30.
 St. Augustine also differs from the Orlando attractions because it is steeped in history.
-Not only will children have fun, but they'll learn about early Florida life by experiencing a city with a past that predates the theme parks and includes a rich history that includes pirate attacks, warring countries, and colonial life.
+Not only will children have fun, but they'll learn about early Florida life by experiencing a city with a past that predates the theme parks and includes a rich history with pirate attacks, warring countries, and colonial life.

 Not only does St. Augustine have an easygoing atmosphere, it also carries a long history of Hispanic heritage that Miami locals can appreciate.
 As the oldest continuously occupied European settlement, St. Augustine is the first Hispanic hub to emerge in America.
-Miami visitors traveling for a weekend won’t have trouble finding a spot on the beach, and the nightlife is much more rustic, with local hangouts consisting of laid back beach bars and European-style pubs.
+Miami visitors traveling for a weekend won't have trouble finding a spot on the beach, and the nightlife is much more rustic, with local hangouts consisting of laid back beach bars and European-style pubs.
 The live music scene is a departure from the electronic sounds of Miami nightlife, but it offers something beautifully creative and down-to-earth including a Latin American music festival every spring.

 On the other hand, St. Augustine was sacked by the famous English privateer Francis Drake in the 1500s, and by famous pirate Robert Searle.
 There's even a reenactment of the pirate invasion each year.
 Pirates call St. Augustine home 365 days out of the year, and you won't have to walk around town long before you run into some fellow buccaneers.